 Finding clothing to sell in your online shop or boutique can be done in six ways:

-Out of these six sourcing methods above, each comes with its own pros and cons, but let’s focus in on wholesale and manufacturing your own clothing design, also known as ‘private label manufacturing’.
+Out of these six sourcing methods above, each comes with its own pros and cons, but let’s focus on buying wholesale and manufacturing your own clothing designs, also known as private label manufacturing.

-“Where do I find wholesale clothing for boutique owners?”
-Boutique owners and fashion entrepreneurs ask themselves this question when they’re sourcing products to sell or if they are planning to open a boutique or online shop for the first time.
-Working with wholesale suppliers has a number of pluses, namely:
+“Where do I find wholesale clothing for my boutique?” fashion entrepreneurs ask themselves when they’re sourcing products to sell or if they are planning to open a boutique or online shop for the first time.
+Working with wholesale suppliers has a number of pluses and minuses, namely:

-- Large initial minimum orders, smaller reorders - Wholesalers have large initial minimum orders, restocking fees if you send unsold merchandise back in poor condition, and no payment terms.
+- Large initial minimum orders, smaller reorders - Wholesalers require large first-time minimum orders, restocking fees if you send unsold merchandise back in poor condition, and no payment terms.
 That means they want 100% cash upfront, and they want you to buy lots of products in your first order.

 - Fast turnaround from order to shelf - Typically working with wholesalers to get products for your shop is faster than manufacturing your own private label.
-You simply order the products you see in their catalog, pay for the order, and receive the shipment in a couple of weeks.
+You simply order the products you see in the catalog, pay for the order, and receive the shipment in a couple of weeks.
 However, fast turnaround sometimes means that high quality won’t be a priority.
-If you’re looking for high quality boutique wholesale clothing, be sure to vet your wholesale suppliers by starting with small orders initially and spot checking the quality before sell it.
+If you’re looking for high quality clothing, be sure to vet your wholesale suppliers by starting with small orders and spot checking the quality before you sell it.

-- Sell Established Products - Wholesalers will offer you established products that they’ve been selling worldwide already.
+- Sell Established Products - Wholesalers will offer you established products that have sold well worldwide already.
 Their products already have a brand identity so you don’t have to spend money on marketing them or adding your brand label to them.

 Private Label Clothing

 According to One Click Retail, the top-performing private label apparel categories on Amazon.com in 2016 included men's bottoms, women's intimate apparel, women's denim, and men's underwear.
 Launching a high-quality private label fashion brand starts with finding a quality manufacturer.
-Working with great manufacturers to launch your own private label line comes with many benefits, for example:
+Working with great manufacturers, instead of wholesalers, to create your private label products comes with many benefits, for example:

 - Small batch order quantities - Private label allows you to choose your order quantity with more freedom when you use the right resource.
-Most manufacturers have minimum order quantity requirements, but with MakersValley’s network of Italian manufacturers for example, you can find some with very low minimum orders, starting from 20 units, 100% Made in Italy.
-There is also a growing number of small batch domestic apparel manufacturers popping up with low minimum orders.
+Most manufacturers have minimum order quantity requirements, but with MakersValley’s network of Italian manufacturers, for example, you can find some with very low minimum orders, starting from 20 product units, 100% Made in Italy.
+There is also a growing number of small batch domestic apparel manufacturers popping up.
 However, you will usually pay a higher price per unit working with a domestic factory than an overseas factory.
-Manufacturing small batches of your private label lowers your risk since you can make a small quantity of products, see how it sells, then reorder later if you sell out.
+Manufacturing small batches of your private label lowers your risk since you can make a small quantity of products, see how they sells, then reorder later if and when you sell out.

 - Slow fashion - Private label manufacturing requires a time investment.
-Finding a quality private label apparel manufacturer will take time; so will making your first garment sample, production order, and shipping your products to you from overseas.
-Many boutique owners who are starting their own private label diversify their clothing supply chain slowly by sourcing, for example, 60% of their products from wholesalers, and creating the other 40% as their own private label clothing.
+Finding a quality private label apparel manufacturer will take time; so will making your first garment sample, production order, and shipping your products.
+Many boutique owners start out by diversifying their clothing supply chain slowly by sourcing, for example, 60% of their products from wholesalers and creating the other 40% as their own private label clothing line.

 - Increase your profit margin - With private label clothing, you can increase your profit margin because you will be buying your products at the manufacturer price, instead of paying the manufacturer price plus the wholesale distributor’s commission.
 For example, if you buy a red dress from a wholesaler you may pay $20, of which $18 goes to the wholesaler and $2 goes to the actual manufacturer who made your product.
 Then, imagine you turn around sell that dress to customers for $40.
 However, if you work with a private label manufacturer and pay $10 for a red dress, $10 goes straight to the manufacturer because you've cut out middle men distributors.
 When you sell your dress for the same price of $40, your profit increases from $20 to $30.